Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

 To use the above function between two different but standardized operating systems (such as Windows 7 for transmission and Windows Server for reception), check that the tool (or tool pair) can be used in your operating system.
-In the example above, the de-concatenation on Windows Server knows how to correctly restore on the Windows Server all of the files concatenated in Windows 7.
+In the example above, the de- concatenation on Windows Server knows how to correctly restore on the Windows Server all of the files concatenated in Windows 7.

 However there is a problem when the two Transfer CFT partners are standardized and you simply want to have recourse to the functions associated with